fluthjs/fluth-doc/docs/en/api/stream.md

 # Stream

-Stream inherits [Observable](/en/api/observable).
-In addition to the properties and methods of Observable, the following methods are newly added:
+Stream inherits from [Observable](/en/api/observable).
+In addition to Observable's properties and methods, the following methods are newly added

 <Stream />